forcepusher/YandexGamesUnity/Packages/com.agava.yandexgames/README.md

 Paste this: `https://github.com/forcepusher/com.agava.yandexgames.git#8.3.0`
 See minimum required Unity version in the `package.json` file.
 Find "Samples" in the package window and click the "Import" button.
 Use it as a guide.
 To update the package, simply add it again while using a different version tag.
-The "Update" button in the package manager does nothing.

 This package automatically inserts YandexGames SDK script into HTML page at runtime and initializes itself.
 No need to mess with WebGLTemplates - just use the SDK methods.